-In addition to the Company's performance highlighted in the executive summary on page 26, the Compensation Committee considered the following individual
+In addition to the Company's performance highlighted in the executive summary on page 26, the Compensation Committee considered the following individual contributions when setting 2016 compensation for each of the NEOs.

-Name Compensation Committee Considerations William J. Stromberg Role Considerations President and Chief Executive Officer Leadership, responsibility, and performance in first year as chief executive officer, and chair of our Management Committee and Management Compensation Committee.
-Individual Achievements Broadened the Management Committee with several new appointments, transitioned new leaders into the Equity Asset Allocation, Human Resources and Technology functions, and also led the implementation of Brian Rogers' retirement announcement, including the naming of six successor CIOs.
-Led the development and implementation of a new integrated enterprise strategy.
+Name Compensation Committee Considerations William J. Stromberg Role Considerations Leadership, responsibility, and performance in first year as chief executive officer, and chair of our Management Committee and Management Compensation Committee.
+Individual Achievements Broadened the Management Committee with several new appointments, transitioned new leaders into the Equity, Asset Allocation, Human Resources and Technology functions, and also led the implementation of Brian Rogers' retirement announcement, including the naming of six successor CIOs.
+President and Chief Executive Officer • Led the development and implementation of a new integrated enterprise strategy.
 This included changes to the firm's operating model and organizational structure to more effectively execute on the new strategic initiatives and ongoing operations.
-Overall investment performance remained very strong for longer time periods against peers and benchmarks; fo the one year period, investment performance was solid.
-Annual net revenues were up .5% and diluted earnings per share increased 2.6%.
+Overall investment performance remained very strong for longer time periods against peers and benchmarks; for the one year period, investment performance was solid. • Annual net revenues were up .5% and diluted earnings per share increased 2.6%.
 Operating expenses, excluding the non-recurring net charge related to the Dell appraisal rights matter, grew 5.3% as we continue to invest in our strategic priorities.
 Return on equity was 24.9% for 2016, compared with 24.1% from the prior year.
 We returned \$1.2 billion to stockholders in 2016 through dividends and share repurchases.